pkardas/notes/books/python-architecture-patterns/notes.md

 of "customer" and its own rules for translating that to and from other microservices it integrates with.

 Aggregates should be the only way to get to out model.

+The Aggregate pattern is designed to help manage some technical constraints around consistency and performance.

+Version numbers are just one way to implement optimistic* locking.
+Optimistic - our default assumption is that everything will be fine when two users want to make changes to the database.
+We think it will be unlikely that they will conflict each other.
+We let them go ahead and just make sure we have a way to notice if there is a problem.

+Pessimistic - works under the assumption that two users are to cause conflicts, and we want to prevent conflicts in all cases, so we lock everything just to be safe.
+In our example, that would mean locking the whole `batches` table or using `SELECT FOR UPDATE`.
+With pessimistic locking, you don't need to think about handling failures because the database will prevent them.

+The usual way to handle a failure is to retry the operation from the beginning.

+Aggregates and Consistency Boundaries Recap:

+- _Aggregates are your entrypoints into the domain model_ - By restricting the number of ways that things can be changed, we make the system easier to reason about.
+- _Aggregates are in charge of a consistency boundaries_ - An aggregate's job is to be able to manage our business rules about invariants as they apply to a group of related objects.
+It is the aggregate's job to check that the objects within its remit are consistent with each other and with our rules, and to reject changes that would break the rules.
+- Aggregates and concurrency issues go together - When thinking about implementing these consistency checks, we end up thinking about transactions and locks.
+Choosing the right aggregate is about performance as well as conceptual organization fo your domain.